rohan-patnaik/Text-analysis-for-emotion-and-brand/README.md

 The Custom_Emotion_Analysis.ipynb has A-Z for analysis of emotion in our given data file.
 Consists of data augmentation, finetuning a pretrained transformer model and makes predictions on given text!

-wysa.ipynb and wysa2.ipynb are still a bit rough around the edges(I'll improve it) wysa.ipynb has full EDA, emotion, tweets and brand/product analysis.
+wysa.ipynb and wysa2.ipynb are still a bit rough around the edges(I'll improve it).

+wysa.ipynb has full EDA, emotion, tweets and brand/product analysis.
 It also has a detailed plan on how to structure a pipeline if the given task is to be achieved as a full fledged application.\
 And lastly it has also displays the use of RandomForest approach and VADER approach for sentiment classification.